 - The Last of Us HBO: Plot

-In March 2020, Home Box Office announced that they were taking on the project, and revealing its first director.
+In March 2020, HBO announced they were taking on the project, and revealing its first director.
 Director Johan Renck (Breaking Bad, Chernobyl) was set to helm the pilot episode but had to drop out due to scheduling issues.

-Henry and Sam, two brothers who appear during a key storyline in the game, will be played by The Hate U Give’s Lamar Johnson and Keivonn Woodard.
+Henry and Sam, two brothers who appear during a key storyline in the game, will be played by The Hate U Give’s Lamar Johnson and Keivonn Woodard respectively.